Older Adults_Bars-Geriatric Pain

 • Cold Therapy

-• “Cold as a Nondrug Pain Treatment” provides a general overview of cold treatments and provides guidelines for its use, describes types of equipment needed, direction on how to use this treatment.
+• “Cold as a Nondrug Pain Treatment” provides a general overview of cold treatments and guidelines for its use, describes types of equipment needed, and directions on how to use this treatment.

 • Controlled breathing & Guided Imagery